engineerJishnu/Hello-World---First-Repository/README.md

 # Hello-World---First-Repository

 My First Repository in GitHub
 -----------------------------
-The Wise Quote - "The command line is a very powerful tool in Linux as well as in Mac OS.
-And, just as Uncle Ben said to Peter Parker, "With Great Power Comes Great Responsibility".
-Use It Wisely!"
+The Wise Quote - "The command line is a very powerful tool in Linux as well as in Mac OS and should be used with responsibility.And, just as Uncle Ben said to Peter Parker, "With Great Power Comes Great Responsibility".
+Hence should be used  wisely!"

 About Me
 --------
 Howdy!....This is my first GitHub repository - I created on 16th May 2018 and am learning how to use GitHub!

-I have "Prana" - the Sanskrit word for "life force / Life Energy" and thus is known as Prani ...in short a living being.
-To keep this "Life Force / Life Energy" working ....I INHALE and EXHALE.
-It's a most important activity / karma and is must... else the body without Prana is dead if we stop the process of inhaling and exhaling.
+I have "Prana" - the Sanskrit word for "life force / Life Energy" and thus I am known as Prani ...in short a living being.

+To keep this "Life Force / Life Energy" working, I follow a karma of breathing...INHALING and EXHALING.
+It's a most important activity / karma and is must...else the Prani without Prana is dead if we stop the process of inhaling and exhaling.

 The name given to this "Prani" in this birth is Jishnu Chakrabarti and the life cycle of every prani is for limited period.
 Like for every beginning there is an end,